Porsche 718 Cayman review – design

 While little visually separates the Cayman and Cayman S, the Cayman T is slightly more distinctive with a unique graphics package and a set of wheels from the options list, and snags the twin-pipe exhaust from the Cayman S rather than the regular car’s oblong pipe.
 The GTS goes further, with more definition to its bumpers and side skirts and separated rear pipes like on the GT4 above it.

-The GT4 is, naturally, the most striking though.
-Its deep front and rear aprons are more like those of the 911 GT3s above it, as is the vent below the trailing edge of the front compartment, while you can’t fail to miss the enormous wing perched atop the rear deck.
-Its side vents are also more prominent, while cars with the Clubsport pack will allow a sneak peek of the cage through the windows, too.
-It looks only slightly different from the old car, but the racer for the road’ attitude is as strong as ever.
+The GT4 models are, naturally, the most striking though.
+The deep front and rear aprons are more like those of the 911 GT3s above, as is the vent below the trailing edge of the front compartment, while you can’t fail to miss the enormous wing perched atop the rear deck.
+The side vents are also more prominent, while cars with the Clubsport pack will allow a sneak peek of the cage through the windows, too.
+The looks may differ only slightly from those of the old car, but the ‘racer for the road’ attitude is as strong as ever.

 GT4 RS models build on this motorsport-like aesthetic with even more aggression, utilising bespoke carbonfibre panels to great effect with new grilles, slip vents and even a pair of bonnet-mounted NACA ducts.
 The taller rear wing has swan-neck mounts, just like those on a GT3, and the rear glass now no longer shows off a carpeted panel, but a visible engine cover that integrates the intakes that pick up air from the new high-mounted intake vents.
 Combine all these elements with those stunning new centre-lock wheels (Porsche’s familiar magnesium items are optional) and the RS looks and feels worth every bit of its price tag.